What is Zero-Day Malware? Understanding the Ultimate Digital Threat

 The Intelligence Gap: Why Zero-Days Are So Dangerous

 What makes zero-day malware particularly threatening is the fundamental intelligence asymmetry it creates.
 The attacker knows about the vulnerability while defenders remain in the dark.
-According to Google’s Project Zero, the average time between private discovery and public disclosure of zero-day vulnerabilities is 120 days—four months during which attackers can operate with minimal resistance.
+There is often a significant time gap between private discovery and public disclosure of zero-day vulnerabilities—potentially months during which attackers can operate with minimal resistance.

 This intelligence gap creates several challenges: